A Complete Guide to What Are Chipotle Peppers? Learn how to use chipotle pepper, control the spice level, and how to make your own chipotle peppers.

 Smoking The Jalapenos

 - The process takes days to complete.
 The goal is to smoke the jalapenos at a low enough temperature to remove the moisture.
-Around 180 to 200 degrees.Place the red jalapenos on a flat surface inside the smoker.
+Around 180°f to 200°f degrees.Place the red jalapenos peppers in the smoker on a flat surface inside the smoker.
 Make sure the surface allows smoke to penetrate, like a grill grate.
 The jalapenos will smoke for days until most of the moisture is removed.
 Over the first 3 days, the red jalapenos will decrease from 88% to 81% in size.
 By the end, and how you'll know you're done, the moisture level will reach a value of around 6%.
 Once to 6% remaining moisture, you will have Chipotles.Key Tip: Every few hours the red jalapenos need to be turned over in the smoker.Time-Saving Tip: you can speed up the process by beginning with smoking the jalapenos for a few hours to impart the smokey flavor.
 Then finish using a food dehydrator to remove the excess moisture.

 How To Store Chipotles

-- Method #1The classic method of preserving chipotles is using adobo sauce.
+- Method #1The classic method of preserving whole chipotles is using adobo sauce.
 The sauce has the perfect ingredients to keep the flavor and stop spoilage.
 Below within the Note section, you can find our amazing adobo sauce recipe.